jon-jacky/Piety/piety/README.md

 piety
 =====

-The *piety* module defines *Task*, *Session*, and *Job*.
-It imports the *cycle* module and the *eventloop* module, which defines *run*, the non-blocking event loop.
-These are the core of the Piety operating system.
+The *piety* module is the core of the Piety operating system.
+It defines the *Task*, *Session*, and *Job* classes.
+It imports the *cycle* module and the *eventloop* module, which defines the *run*, the non-blocking event loop.
 To run tasks in Piety, import the *piety* module, create some *piety.Task* instances, then call *piety.run*.
-If one of the tasks is a Python shell, you can use it to create or delete tasks while the system is running.
+If one of the tasks is a Python shell, you can use it to create or delete tasks while Piety is running.

 The following sections provide an overview of tasks in Piety, describe the classes in the *piety* module, describe the